mzkhalid039/DWBuilder/README.md

-# DWB: Domain Wall Builder
+# DWBuilder: Domain Wall Builder
 Ferroelectric/Antiferroelectric domain_wall_builder creates domain walls for the ferroelectrics perovskites.
 The code reads the structure in the vasp format, and then creates domain walls with user-defined sizes and angles.

 ## Prerequisites